Air Conditioning Prices

 What size air conditioner do I need for my room?

-As a rough guide: 2.5kW for rooms up to 20m², 3.5kW for 20–30m², 5kW for 30–45m², and 7–8kW for 45–65m².
+Rough guide: 2.5kW for rooms up to 20m², 3.5kW for 20–30m², 5kW for 30–45m², and 7–8kW for 45–65m².
 These assume standard 2.4m ceilings and moderate insulation.
-Rooms with large windows, poor insulation, north/west-facing glass, or high ceilings may need 20–30% more capacity.
-Under-sizing is the most common installation mistake — it leads to the unit running constantly, higher electricity bills, and premature wear.
+Rooms with large windows, poor insulation, or high ceilings may need 20–30% more capacity.

 How long does a split system installation take?